jksprattler/jennas-runbooks/Azure/bazure-tf-ad-rbac-pt2.md

 - GH Actions SPN creation and permission configurations done in Terraform
 - GH Actions SPN gets further locked down with reduced privileges from Subscription Owner to specific API Reader level permissions
-- Azure AD Users managed by a Terraform for_each script using data populated into a CSV file resulting in much less Terraform resource block code overhead when managing users
+- Azure AD Users managed by a Terraform for_each meta-argument using data populated into a CSV file
-- Azure AD Group members assigned using Terraform for_each loop against users assigned to a specific Department
+- Azure AD Group members assigned using Terraform for_each meta-argument against users assigned to a specific Department

 ### Pre-requisites